eslint/eslint/docs/rules/no-invalid-regexp.md

+# no-invalid-regexp

-# disallow invalid regular expression strings in `RegExp` constructors (no-invalid-regexp)
+Disallows invalid regular expression strings in `RegExp` constructors.

 An invalid pattern in a regular expression literal is a `SyntaxError` when the code is parsed, but an invalid string in `RegExp` constructors throws a `SyntaxError` only when the code is executed.